railwayapp/docs/src/docs/reference/deployments.md

 - Restart a service if you were demoted from Hobby to trial.

+**Notes** -

-**Note:** The redeploy will use the source code from the currently selected deployment.
+- The redeploy will use the source code from the selected deployment.

+- Railway only retains deployment images for 2 weeks.
+You can only redeploy a deployment that is 2 weeks old or newer.
+Older deployments will not be available for redeployment.

 #### Rollback

 Redeploys the selected deployment.

+**Notes** -

-**Note:** The rollback will use the source code from the selected deployment.
+- The rollback will use the source code from the selected deployment.

+- Railway only retains deployment images for 2 weeks.
+You can only roll back to a deployment that is 2 weeks old or newer.
+Older deployments will not be available for rollback.

 #### Remove